-" by the separate sounds which make up the melody. " This is an effect indefinable in language-one which, " so far as I am aware, no one has been able to analyse, " and which the ingenious speculation of Mr. Herbert " Spencer as to the origin of music leaves quite unex-" plained.
+" often produced by the transposition of a song from " one key to another.
+The effect is thus seen to depend " not merely on the actual sounds, but also in part on " the nature of the action which produces the sounds. " Indeed it is obvious that whenever we feel the 'ex-" ' pression ' of a song to be due to its quickness or slow-" ness of movement-to smoothness of flow, loudness of " utterance, and so on-we are, in fact, interpreting the " muscular actions which produce sound, in the same " way in which we interpret muscular action generally. " But this leaves unexplained the more subtle and more " specific effect which we call the musical expression of "the song-the delight given by its melody, or even " by the separate sounds which make up the melody.
+"This is an effect indefinable in language-one which, " so far as I am aware, no one has been able to analyse, " and which the ingenious speculation of Mr. Herbert " Spencer as to the origin of music leaves quite unex-" plained.
 For it is certain that the melodic effect of a " series of sounds does not depend in the least on their " loudness or softness, or on their absolute pitch.
 A " tune is always the same tune, whether it is sung loudly " or softly, by a child or a man; whether it is played " on a flute or on a trombone.
-The purely musical " effect of any sound depends on its place in what is " technically called a 'scale; ' the same sound producing " absolutely different effects on the ear, according as it " is heard in connection with one or another series of " sounds. " It is on this relative association of the sounds that "all the essentially characteristic effects which are "summed up in the phrase' musical expression," depend.
-"But why certain associations of sounds have such-and-"such effects, is a problem which yet remains to be "solved.
-These effects must indeed, in some way or "other, be connected with the well-known arithmetical "relations between the rates of vibration of the sounds "which form a musical scale.
-And it is possible but this is merely a suggestion-that the greater or "less mechanical facility with which the vibrating "apparatus of the human larynx passes from one state "or vibratino to another, may have been a primary "cause of the greater or less pleasure produced by "various sequences of sounds."
-But leaving aside these complex questions and confining ourselves to the simpler sounds, we can at least, see some reasons for the association of certain kinds of sounds with certain states of mind.
-A scream, for IN ANIMALS.
+The purely musical " effect of any sound depends on its place in what is " technically called a ' scale ;' the same sound producing " absolutely different effects on the ear, according as it " is heard in connection with one or another series of " sounds.

+"It is on this relative association of the sounds that all the essentially characteristic effects which are summed up in the phrase 'musical expression,' depend.
+"But why certain associations of sounds have such-andsuch effects, is a problem which yet remains to be solved.
+These effects must indeed, in some way or

+" other, be connected with the well-known arithmetical " relations between the rates of vibration of the sounds " which form a musical scale.
+And it is possible- " but this is merely a suggestion-that the greater or " less mechanical facility with which the vibrating " apparatus of the human larynx passes from one state " of vibration to another, may have been a primary " cause of the greater or less pleasure produced by " various sequences of sounds."